O-minimal flows on nilmanifolds: Introduction

-We make some comments on Theorem~\ref{thm-main2.5}: \begin{rem} \begin{enumerate} \item If we let $X$ be a definable curve, i.e. $\dim(X)=1$, then by Theorem~\ref{thm-main2.5}(1) there are finitely many real algebraic subgroups $L_1,\ldots, L_m$, determined by the curve $X$, and finitely many points $c_1,\ldots, c_m\in G$ such that for every lattice $\Gamma\subseteq G$,
+Here are some comments on Theorem~\ref{thm-main2.5}: \begin{rem} \begin{enumerate} \item If we let $X$ be a definable curve, i.e. $\dim(X)=1$, then by Theorem~\ref{thm-main2.5}(1) there are finitely many real algebraic subgroups $L_1,\ldots, L_m$, determined by the curve $X$, and finitely many points $c_1,\ldots, c_m\in G$ such that for every lattice $\Gamma\subseteq G$,

 Thus the closure of $\pi_\Gamma(X)$ is obtained by attaching to it finitely many sub-nilmanifolds of $G/\Gamma$ (we recall below the definition of a sub-nilmanifold). \item In \cite{o-minflows} we examined the same problem in the special case when $G$ was abelian, so could be identified with $\la \RR^n,+\ra$ and the final theorem was very similar to the current one.
 We also proved there a finer theorem when $G=\la \CC^n,+\ra$ and $X\subseteq \mathbb C^n$ a complex algebraic variety.
 That work was inspired by questions of Ullmo and Yafaev in \cite{UY} and \cite{flow}. \item In the same paper \cite{o-minflows} we showed that one cannot in general replace the sets $C_i$ in Theorem~\ref{thm-main2.5} by finite sets.
 For a simple example (pointed out to us by Hrushovski) one can just start with the curve $C=\{(t,1/t):t>1\}$ in $\RR^2$ and then consider $\pi_{\ZZ^4}(C\times C)$ inside $\RR^4/\ZZ^4$.
 If we let $H=\RR\times \{0\}$, then the frontier of $\pi_{\ZZ^4}(C\times C)$ equals